EugenioTL/Discriminative-Adversarial-Privacy/README.md

 Authors: Eugenio Lomurno, Alberto Archetti, Francesca Ausonio, Matteo Matteucci

 ## Introduction
 This repository contains the TensorFlow implementation for "Discriminative Adversarial Privacy," a novel approach to balancing model accuracy and membership privacy in neural networks.
-The implementation showcases how to protect data privacy effectively without significantly compromising model performance.
+The method introduces groundbreaking techniques for enhancing data privacy, demonstrated with comprehensive experimental results.

+## Prerequisites
+- Python 3.x
+- TensorFlow 2.x

 ## Installation
 To get started with DAP, follow these steps: